kabbo1031/js-modal-manager/README.md

-# js-modal-manager
+# JS Modal Manager

-Reusable modal manager using JavaScript
+A reusable modal manager built using JavaScript.

+This project demonstrates managing multiple modals with shared logic.